dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

+Note: 2-way data binding will work with any dedicated data input,
+      including 'data', 'model', 'ngModel', or 'formData'.
+      But 2-way binding will not work with the combined 'form' input.

 #### Debugging inputs and outputs

 Finally, Angular JSON Schema Form includes some additional inputs and outputs for debugging:

-* `debug` input—activates debugging mode
+* `debug` input — Activates debugging mode.
-* `loadExternalAssets` input—automatically loads external JavaScript and CSS needed by the selected framework (this is not 100% reliable, so while this may be helpful during development and testing, it is not recommended for production)—Note: If you are using this mode and get a console error saying an external asset has not loaded (such as jQuery, required for Bootstrap 3) simply reloading your web browser will usually fix it
+* `loadExternalAssets` input — Causes external JavaScript and CSS needed by the selected framework to be automatically loaded from a CDN (this is not 100% reliable, so while this can be helpful during development and testing, it is not recommended for production)—Note: If you are using this mode and get a console error saying an external asset has not loaded (such as jQuery, required for Bootstrap 3) simply reloading your web browser will usually fix it.
-* `formSchema` and `formLayout` outputs—returns the final schema and layout used to create the form (which will either show how your original input schema and layout were modified, if you provided inputs, or show you the automatically generated ones, if you didn't)
+* `formSchema` and `formLayout` outputs — Returns the final schema and layout used to create the form (which will either show how your original input schema and layout were modified, if you provided inputs, or show you the automatically generated ones, if you didn't).

 ```html
 <json-schema-form